asman72/asman/notes/system-design.md

 *   **Consider adding a section for "Contributing Guidelines" to clearly define how others can contribute.**
 *   **Explore the possibility of integrating a CI/CD pipeline for automated testing and deployment.**

+Consider adding a README.md with a clear description, installation instructions, and usage examples.
+Explore adding CI/CD pipelines for automated testing and deployment.